SystemRDL/PeakRDL-regblock-vhdl/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-- [ ] I have verified this bug has not already been reported on the [upstream issue tracker](https://github.com/SystemRDL/PeakRDL-regblock/issues)
+- [ ] I have verified this bug has not already been reported on the [upstream issue tracker](https://github.com/SystemRDL/PeakRDL-regblock/issues).
+Upstream bugfixes/features are merged into this repository with each upstream release.
 - [ ] I have reviewed this project's [contribution guidelines](https://github.com/SystemRDL/PeakRDL-regblock-vhdl/blob/main/CONTRIBUTING.md)

 **Describe the bug**